Zhang-Tommy/OpticalTweezers/README.md

 ### train.py
 train.py contains the training code for the U-Net.
 The model training hyperparameters can be tuned here.

+### input_converter.py
+The hologram engine accepts UDP packets (spot array) defining trap attributes for calculating phase masks.
+Similarly in the U-Net model, the input to the U-Net is derived from the same spot array but with one additional step.

+The input converter takes the spot array, parses it, then adds to an empty intensity distribution saved copies of the simulated farfield intensity for the desired trap.
+For example, if we desired a single point trap in the middle of the workspace, the spot array would indicate that and the input converter would place a reference point trap distribution in the middle of the input.
+Once passed through the model the output can be used directly as the phase mask for display onto the SLM.

 ## Misc Issues
 Development for these two main projects were done on a personal workstation.
 The laptop which is used for operating the HOT system is quite old and still runs Windows 7.
 Upgrading the OS is really not an option due to the computers old hardware.
 This means that many workarounds were done to make more modern packages like opencv, JAX, and PyTorch run on the system.
 These package versions are mainly the older versions which are still compatible with Windows 7 and older versions of Python but **restarting development should be done using more modern hardware**.